gera-cl/xk6-working-memory/README.md

 The `working-memory` extension exposes the following methods:

-- `init(defaultExpiration, cleanupInterval)`: Initializes the cache with a default expiration time and cleanup interval in seconds.
+- `init(defaultExpiration, cleanupInterval)`: Initializes the cache with a specified expiration time in seconds (`defaultExpiration`).
+The `cleanupInterval` parameter defines the interval, in seconds, at which expired items are removed from the cache automatically.
-- `set(id, value, expiration)`: Stores a value in the cache with an optional expiration time in seconds.
+- `set(id, value, expiration)`: Stores a string `value` in the cache under the specified `id` with an optional expiration time in seconds.
+Defaults to the cache's default expiration if omitted.
-- `get(id)`: Retrieves a value from the cache by its identifier.
+- `get(id)`: Retrieves a string value from the cache by its identifier.
+Returns `null` if the identifier is not found or has expired.
+- `flush()`: Deletes all items currently stored in the cache, effectively clearing it.

 ### Example Script